Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Community food swap
+That there are a number of people in the community who grow their own produce

 Has this kit prompted any new food related initiatives within your school?
-Food scraps for pigs
+Absolutely!
+We now have a compost and the start of a 'garden to table' program

 Helpful Report

 What are three words that describe the activities in this kit?
-Community and engaging
+Engaging, Thoughtful, Challenging (in a good way)

 How effective was the resource in fostering critical thinking about food waste issues?